The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 - Poultry: If you remove the skin, you'll benefit from a good protein source without saturated fat.

-- Beef: Ideally grass-fed and organic, beef is an excellent source of protein.
+- Beef: Ideally pasture-fed and organic, beef is an excellent source of protein.

 - Eggs: From free-range organic chickens and consumed raw or lightly cooked.